Will Drinking Coffee and Smoking Stain My Dentures?

 - Drink water during your coffee – Right after finishing your coffee and also in between sips, swish some water around in your mouth.
 This will help rinse off any of the tannins from the denture materials.
 You can make this a habit after any drink or meal.
 Plus, drinking plenty of water is a fantastic way to keep hydrated throughout the day.

 - Drink coffee fast – By drinking coffee fast, say over five minutes as opposed to slowly drinking it over a couple of hours, will further reduce the exposure time of coffee on your dentures, and reduce risk of your dentures from staining.

 Studies continue to show that smoking is not good for your health, but how does smoking stain dentures?
 Smoking can change the colour of the denture, due to the nicotine and tar in the tobacco.
 In a study published in the Journal of Marmara University Dental Faculty they discovered that cigarette smoke had the highest staining effect over other agents (such as coffee).
 Luckily, repolishing and denture repairs can reduce unwanted superficial staining.

-Tips for the care and cleaning of your dentures
+Tips for care and cleaning your dentures

 Foods to Avoid with Dentures Dentures are a majorly beneficial and life changing solution for many people around the world, however, that doesn’t mean they don’t come with responsibility and the need for proper upkeep.
 It’s important to ensure you’re eating the correct foods and drinking the right drinks that keep your dentures intact and

 Do Partial Dentures Look Natural?
 The simple answer is yes, partial dentures can look natural.
 But there are a few things you need to know in order to make sure that yours look their best.
 Partial dentures are specifically designed to match the shade and shape of your existing teeth, so they should blend in